-Upon submission of the changelist, change the job's status to status , rather the default value closed (or some other value as defined in the Presets field 102 of the p4 jobspec form).
+-s status Upon submission of the changelist, change the job's status to status , rather than the default value closed (or some other value as defined in the Presets : of field 102 of the p4 jobspec form).
 If the changelist to which you're linking the job been submitted , the status value is immediately reflected in the job's status.
 If the changelist is pending , the job status is changed on submission of the changelist, provided that the -s option is also supplied to p4 submit and the desired status appears next to the job in the p4 submit form's Jobs : field.
-To leave a job unchanged, use the special status of same. g-opts See "Global options" on page 685.
+To leave a job unchanged, use the special status of same . g-opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A open
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A open